ImInThatCorner/shortcut/README.md

 # shortcut
 This is a small project I made since I was tired of having to go through multiple folders to open a file repeatedly.
-In this project, you can set a shortcut to a folder, and when you want to access that folder, you can just write the shortcut's name and the folder will automatically open for you (Only compatible with Windows for now).
+In this project, you can set a shortcut to a folder, and when you want to access that folder, you can just write the shortcut's name and the folder will automatically open for you.

 ## installation
 1. Download this repo's files